Patna Museum

 Patna Museum is the state museum of the Indian state of Bihar.
-Started on 3 April 1917 during the British Raj to house the historical artefacts found in the vicinity of Patna, it is in the style of Mughal and Rajput architecture and is known locally as the Jadu Ghar.
-The artefacts from ancient India era to 1764 have now been transferred to Bihar Museum.
+Founded on 3 April 1917 during the British Raj to house the historical artefacts found in the vicinity of Patna, it is constructed in the style of Mughal and Rajput architecture, and is known locally as the Jadu Ghar.
+Artefacts from the ancient India era to 1764 have now been transferred to Bihar Museum.

-The KP Jayaswal Research Institute (KPJRI) which carries out research in the field of history and archaeology also operates out of Patna Museum and was established by the Bihar Government.
+The Kashi Prasad Jayaswal Research Institute (KPJRI) which carries out research in the field of history and archaeology also operates out of Patna Museum and was established by the Bihar Government.

 History

 The museum was constructed by the British to conserve and display the historical artifacts found in the vicinity of the state capital.
 The concept of having a museum arose in 1912, after Bihar and Bengal were separated.
 Patna Museum started functioning in 1915 from the commissioner's bungalow, on the campus of A. N. Sinha Institute.

 The artifacts were then shifted to new rooms at the Patna High Court building before being taken to the present building in 1929.
 The land that was selected for the museum, in 1925, was on Patna-Gaya road (now Budh Marg).
 The two-storeyed building, designed by Rai Bahadur Bishnu Swarup, was completed in 1928.
 It was opened as the first museum of Bihar and Orissa Province by then Governor of Bihar and Orissa, Sir Hugh Lansdown Stephenson.